-Perth was also a manufacturing centre.
+Perth was also a manufacturing center.
 Wool was woven in Perth.
 It was then fulled.
 That means it was beaten in a mixture of water and clay to thicken and clean it.
-At first the wool was trodden into the water and clay by human feet.
+At first, the wool was trodden into the water and clay by human feet.
 (The men who did this were called walkers).
 Later the wool was pounded by wooden hammers worked by watermills.

 In 1329 Robert the Bruce was succeeded by his 5 year old son.
-In 1332 Edward Balioll, the son of King John landed in Fife with his supporters.
+In 1332 Edward Balliol, the son of King John landed in Fife with his supporters.
 They fought a battle against the regent at Musselburgh.
-Balioll captured Perth and he was crowned king of Scotland.
+Balliol captured Perth and he was crowned king of Scotland.
 Civil war followed.
-Balioll's forces held Perth until 1339, with English support.
+Balliol's forces held Perth until 1339, with English support.
 It was relatively easy for them to hold Perth because it was a port.
-Perth could be supplied water.
+Perth could be supplied with water.

 In 1396 came the battle of the clans.
 There are different versions of what happened.
 Two clans or federations of clans were feuding and the king asked them to settle their differences by choosing 30 champions who would fight each other.
 The two sides fought on North Inch.
 One side, the Mackays, were left with just one survivor who fled by swimming across the Tay.

 King James I was assassinated by nobles in Perth in 1437.
 In January the King and Queen were staying in the black friary.
 At midnight rebels led by Robert Graham broke into his rooms and stabbed him 16 times.
 The Queen and her children escaped to Edinburgh.